You may have heard that Algonquin Park has some of the best hiking trails in the country.

 Best Algonquin Park Trails for Intermediate Hikers

-This trail is a 2.0 km loop with views of two beaver ponds and the fascinating education on beaver pond ecology you didn’t know you needed.
+Beaver Pond Trail is a 2.0 km loop with views of two beaver ponds and the fascinating education on beaver pond ecology you didn’t know you needed.
+You can learn more about Beaver Pond Trail here.

+If you're looking for a great fall hiking trail in Ontario, then look no further than Big Pines Trail!
 This trail is pretty level, and the loop is just under 3 kms long.
-See the remains of an 1880s logging camp!
+See the remains of an 1880s logging camp and enjoy stunning fall colours as you hike!

 Best Algonquin Park Trails for Experienced Hikers